ebd622/splunk/core_certified_power_user/README.md

     * Find missing and null values with the fillnull command

   * Modifying Field Values
+    * Understand the eval command
+    * Use conversion and text eval functions to modify field values
+    * Reformat fields with the foreach command

   * Normalizing with eval

 * Correlation Analysis ([course](https://www.splunk.com/en_us/training/courses/correlation-analysis.html))